-'Big Action 2' is informed by children, families and the wider Inverclyde community.
+The Big Action is informed by children, families and the wider Inverclyde community.
 We are very aware of the challenges facing children growing up in Inverclyde.
 We have been making good progress in addressing these.
-However during the lifetime of this plan we are determined to continue to tackle those challenges to ensure all of our young people have the best start in life.
+However during the lifetime of this Plan we are determined to continue to tackle those challenges to ensure all of our young people have the best start in life.

-Access to early help and support -Enhancing and further embedding the Inverclyde GIRFEC Pathway
+Access to early help and support - Enhancing and further embedding the Inverclyde GIRFEC Pathway

-- 2.1 By 2019 we will have increased our health workforce to support increased focus on assessment and planning for children in the early years via the revised universal pathway. - 2.2 In 2020 we will implement the Universal Pathway 0-5 to increase the number of home visits by health visitors. - 2.3 By 2021 we will have a single agency child's plan for all children on the universal pathway, and we will develop for those children who require additional support an enhanced plan in partnership with parents and carers. - 2.4 By 2023 we will have exceeded our target of 85% of children reaching their developmental milestones.
+- By 2019 we will have increased our health workforce to support increased focus on assessment and planning for children in the early years via the revised universal pathway. - In 2020 we will implement the Universal Pathway 0-5 to increase the number of home visits by Health Visitors. - By 2021 we will have a single agency child's plan for all children on the universal pathway, and we will develop for those children who require additional support an enhanced plan in partnership with parents and carers. - By 2023 we will have exceeded our target of 85% of children reaching their developmental milestones.